bogaa/SC4Ed/README.md

 Super Castlevania Editor Orginaly Developed by RedGuyyyy [RHDN_Forum Project Page](https://www.romhacking.net/forum/index.php?topic=21867.msg336111#msg336111))

-Infos on how to use the [editor](https://github.com/bogaa/SC4Ed/wiki) you find in this wiki.
+Here some [Info](https://github.com/bogaa/SC4Ed/wiki) on the project.
+The [wiki](https://github.com/bogaa/SC4Ed/wiki/SC4Ed-stable-overview) here has a guide to get you started with the editor!

 The [MegaEDX](https://github.com/Xeeynamo/MegaEdX/tree/master) project was used to build Super Castlevania IV Editor on top off.
 The Megaman support was dropped but basic support for Gradius 3 and Contra 3 is added.